 Mr Carpenter undertakes all advanced laparoscopic gynaecological procedures currently available including total laparoscopic hysterectomy, laparoscopic myomectomy, laparoscopic adhesiolysis as well as laparoscopic treatment of all stages of endometriosis.
-Such surgery is effective in treating period problems, pelvic pain, pain with intercourse, prolapse and ovarian cysts amongst other things.
+Such surgery is effective in treating period problems, pelvic pain, pain with intercourse and ovarian cysts amongst other things.
 Currently over 90% of his surgery is performed laparoscopically or hysteroscopically (excluding uterine evacuations).
 He undertook the first day case laparoscopic hysterectomy in Dorset (and one of the first in the uk) and performs over 90% of hysterectomies laparoscopically.

 Prior to his appointment Mr Carpenter was the Clinical Fellow in Advanced Minimal Access Surgery at the Minimal Access Therapy Training Unit (MATTU), Guildford, which is one of the leading centres for laparoscopic surgery both in the UK and worldwide.
 Whilst there, in addition to training in advance laparoscopic techniques, he completed a research thesis (medical doctorate) into endometriosis.
 This investigated various aspects of the disease including its natural history and the efficacy of drugs in causing disease regression by altering blood supply and local hormones.
 It also described a new technique for quantifying endometriosis.
 In addition he initiated a clinical trial comparing ablation of endometriosis using the carbon dioxide laser with excision of endometriosis using the harmonic scalpel.
 This trial has recently finished and results will be published soon.